 Micro Combined heat and power (CHP)

-For domestic heating purposes, biomass to mean wood in the form of logs, wood pellet or wood chip.
+For domestic heating purposes, biomass means wood in the form of logs, wood pellets or wood chip.
 Unlike most renewable technologies which, use elements such as the sun or wind for power, there is an ongoing fuel cost with biomass heating.
 They also need more space.
-The boilers tend to be larger than the equivalent gas or oil fired one, and you will need about 6-7 cubic metres of storage for the fuel for an average size house.
+The boilers tend to be larger than the equivalent gas or oil-fired one, and you will need about 6-7 cubic metres of storage for the fuel for an average size house.
 Check that you have a choice of local fuel suppliers, as the cost of fuel varies according to the distance the supplier has to travel.
 Pellets are the most expensive, but it is possible to have fully automated feed systems.
 Logs are the cheapest, and need to be fed in by hand.

 For water heating – Solar Thermal

 Solar water heating also takes the heat from the sun and uses it to heat water for use in the home.
 Like solar PV, you need a roof that faces between southeast and southwest – the closer to due south the better.
 However, for solar thermal panels, you need less space: between 1 and 2 square metres per person is a rule of thumb.
 You also need space to install a tall, thin water cylinder with two coils.
 Ideally, it should be big enough to hold two days water.
 It is possible to have solar hot water with a combi boiler, but it’s more complicated and you need to check that it accepts pre-heated water.
 If you use an electric shower for most of your bathing, solar thermal will not be suitable.